Greg Blewett: Media career

 Since retiring from professional cricket, Blewett has pursued a commentating career.

 In December 2013, Blewett became a member of the Fairfax Radio Network (FRN) commentary team that broadcast selected Test matches, One Day Internationals, the Big Bash League (BBL) and T20 International matches on network stations including 3AW Melbourne, 2UE Sydney, 4BC Brisbane, 6PR Perth and on digital radio.

 In 2018 he joined the Seven Network as a commentator for Test Cricket and Big Bash League and Triple M Adelaide as a co-host of the Dead Set Legends show.

 Coaching career

 Blewett was named fielding consultant of Australia for the one-day tri-series in Zimbabwe and for their matches against Pakistan in the UAE in 2014.
 He completed a level three coaching accreditation in 2014 and worked with Australia A and the National Performance Squad at the National Cricket Performance Centre in Brisbane.

 Personal life

 Blewett's first marriage was to Adelaide radio personality, Jodie Blewett, and they had a daughter.
-He remarried with his second wife Katheryn Raptopoulos in 2014 and they have a son.
+He married his second wife, Katheryn Raptopoulos, in 2014 and they have a son.